Virajbhise/C-programs/README.md

 # C-programs
-Here is the C++ programs throughout my college practicals.
+Here are some C++ programs throughout my college practicals.